farcasterxyz/protocol/docs/SPECIFICATION.md

 2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the LinkAdd message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

-The Link CRDT has a per-user size limit of 2500.
+The Link CRDT has a per-unit size limit of 2,500.

-### 2.1.8 UsernameProof CRDT
+### 3.1.7 UsernameProof CRDT

 The UsernameProof CRDT validates and accepts UsernameProof messages.
 It must also continuously re-validate ownership of the username by running a job at 2am UTC to verify ownership of all fnames and ENS Proofs.
 The CRDT also ensures that a UsernameProof message m passes these validations: